 So why hadn’t they returned it to her, if they had found it.
 She sure hoped they didn’t think she’d thrown it away.

 I guess I’d better wait until after dinner to ask Michael if he’s seen it.
-She thought, as she opened the door to the room Kimmey was occupying.
+She thought with a sigh.

 “Look, Mommy, see my pretty ’jamas!
 Guess what, Mommy!
 The Angel told me this could be my room.
 She said, I could look at the books and play with any of the toys that I wanted to play with!”